MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/identity/auth/auth-uwp/live-retrieving-system-user-on-uwp.md

 ---
 title: Retrieving the Windows user in a UWP title
-description: Retrieving the Windows System User in a Universal Windows Platform (UWP) game. ms.date: 06/07/2017 ms.topic: article
+description: Retrieving the Windows System User in a Universal Windows Platform (UWP) game.
-keywords: xbox live, xbox, games, uwp, windows 10, system user ms.localizationpriority: medium
+kindex: Retrieving the Windows user in a UWP title
+kindex: system user
+ms.topic: article
+ms.localizationpriority: medium
+ms.date: 06/07/2017
 ---

 # Retrieving the Windows user in a UWP title